 An Offline Website Builder

-An offline website builder comes as a software program to install on your computer.
-It allows you to entirely build your website and save its files on the computer.
-Once it is ready to be launched, all you need to do is upload all the website’s files to a web host.
+An offline website builder is software that you install on your computer.
+It allows you to build your website and save its files on the computer.
+Once it is ready to launch, you just need to upload all the website’s files to a web host.

-Although an offline website builder gives the flexibility to build a website without needing an Internet connection, it also compels you to purchase a web hosting account in addition to purchasing the website builder itself.
-Moreover, it requires a tiny technical experience to be able to upload your website to the web host.
+Although an offline website builder gives the flexibility to build a website without an Internet connection, it also compels you to purchase a web hosting account and buy the website builder.
+Moreover, it requires a little technical experience to upload your website to the web host.
 Popular offline website builders are Rapidweaver (for Mac only) and Template Toaster.

 An Online Website Builder

 An online website builder, on the other hand, lives and dwells on the Internet.
-It is a web-based tool which means that your website will run on the provider’s service.
-This gives you the flexibility to work on your website project from anywhere and on any device.
+It is a web-based tool, meaning your website will run on the provider’s service.
+This allows you to work on your website project anywhere and on any device.
 There is no need to download the website builder.
 Seriously, all one needs is an Internet connection and a web browser.

 For these attractive reasons, an online website builder is a darling to non-specialists who have always been intimidated by the traditional web development process.
-Using a drag-and-drop editor, an online website builder is the wizard which makes building a website as easy as moving icons on your desktop.
-No coding, no designing skills, just click and drag.
+Using a drag-and-drop editor, an online website builder is a wizard that makes building a website as easy as moving icons on your desktop.
+No coding, no designing skills—just click and drag.

 If You Do Not Have One